 - Swipe up or down

 - Turn the data dial

 - Use the -/+ buttons

-- Tap Previous and Next at the bottom of the screen.

-To sort the list, tap one of the file list headers to sort by Name, Size, Date Modified or Date Created.
+Tap one of the file list headers to sort the list: Name, Size, Date Modified or Date Created.
 Tap the header again to change the sorting direction.
 These can be added or removed using the Browser Options window.